temporalio/documentation/docs-src/cloud/temporal-platform-limits-sheet.md

 This default limit is configurable by creating a [support ticket](/cloud/support#support-ticket).

-### What are the default limits for users and Namespaces at the account level in Temporal Cloud?
+### What are the default limits for users and Namespaces at the account level?

 At the account level, Temporal Cloud sets the following default limits: